Who qualifies for AHF grant funding?

 All projects must meet the following requirements:

 Format: Any format that brings the general public together with humanities subjects and from which the public benefits from the insights of humanities scholars will be considered.
+Possible formats include but are not limited to interpretive exhibits, teacher seminars, reading and discussion programs, workshops, and public discussion, such as lectures and keynote speakers with accompanying Q&A, panel discussions, round table discussions.

 Project Personnel: All projects must utilize a Project Director, Humanities Advisor, Humanities Scholar(s), and a Fiscal Agent.
 Major Grant applicants must have a planning committee consisting of the above, members of the targeted audience, and others who may or may not be project participants.